pierre-24/nachos/documentation/source/use.rst

 The program will prepare as many input files as needed.
 By using ``-d``, you can decide where the input files should be generated, but keep in mind that they should be in the same directory as the recipe for the next step (use ``-c`` if needed).

+The ``-V 1`` option allows you to know how much files where generated.

 .. note::

     To helps the dalton program, a file called ``inputs_matching.txt`` is created for this *flavor*, where each lines contains the combination of dal and mol file to launch (because there may be different dal files).